-Once you hae stored all the information to build these lists, why not sharing everything collected about a specific artist?
+Once you have stored all the information to build the various lists mentioned in this page, why not sharing everything collected about a specific artist?

 This is the purpose of this page.
 You can retrieve historical total streams, followers counts and popularity rating of your favorite artist.